Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Results

 \subsection{Shallow-depth empirical ansatz design}

 Conventional UCCSD ansatz performs well on evaluating closed-shell systems, and can be extended to restricted open-shell UCCSD (ROUCCSD) by explicitly considering single-electron occupations and the corresponding excitations to accommodate the unpaired electron scenarios in cationic tryptophan.
 However, ROUCCSD's prohibitively deep circuit structure and extensive non-local gate operations render it impractical for NISQ device implementation.
-To address this limitation, we developed shallow depth empirical hardware-efficient ansatz (HEA) circuits specifically optimized for biological electron transfer calculations.
+To address this limitation, we developed shallow depth empirical hardware-efficient ansatz (HEA) circuits specifically tailored for the electronic structure and symmetry of the tryptophan system.

-Our approach employs distinct quantum circuits for the two electronic states encountered in the transfer process: a closed-shell HEA (CHEA, Fig.\ref{fig:hea}A) for neutral tryptophan and an open-shell HEA (OHEA, Fig.\ref{fig:hea}B) for cationic tryptophan.
-Both circuits were empirically designed to maintain the particle number conservation for each spin, while achieving minimal circuit depth compared to the ROUCCSD ansatz.
+Our approach employs distinct quantum circuits for the two electronic states encountered in the transfer process: a closed-shell HEA (CHEA, Fig. \ref{fig:hea} A) for neutral tryptophan and an open-shell HEA (OHEA, Fig. \ref{fig:hea} B) for cationic tryptophan.
+Both circuits are empirically designed to maintain the particle number conservation for each spin (i.e., within the target $N_{\alpha}/N_{\beta}$ symmetry sector after tapering), while achieving minimal circuit depth compared to the ROUCCSD ansatz.
 The designing methodology is detailed in Section \ref{EHEA method}.

 To validate the accuracy of the empirical HEA circuits, we randomly extracted a protein conformation from ErCRY4 molecular dynamics simulations reported in Ref. \cite{xu2021}.
 We then applied our multiscale framework by defining two adjacent tryptophan residues as separated QM regions for computational analysis.
-We employed a systematic approach that generates eight single-point energy calculations for two tryptophan residues, encompassing four open-shell cationic states and four closed-shell neutral states.
+We employed a systematic approach that generated eight single-point energy calculations for two tryptophan residues, encompassing four open-shell cationic states and four closed-shell neutral states.
 These states are typically encountered in electron transfer processes, and the specific procedure of constructing these states follows the four-point scheme \cite{lopez-estrada2018} (see also section \ref{fourpoint}).

 For this validation study, we performed calculations using three different methods: the empirical HEA, ROUCCSD, and full configuration interaction (FCI), each applied to the active space within the CASCI framework.
 The comparative results are presented in Table \ref{tab:hea}.